 - How much are you giving back to the community? (could be your time or your money)

 Once you have this information documented, re-read your note; does it feel right to you?

-If it does feel like this is your destiny, then you have the vision of what is in store for you.
+If it does feel like this is your destiny, then you have a vision of what is in store for you.

-Now it’s time to begin planning your path to the life you desire, to make a living following your passion and never again working a day in your life.
-It is definitely not too late to pursue your dream, even if it means going back to college at the age of 50.
+Now it’s time to begin planning your path to the life you desire, to make a living following your passion, and never again working a day in your life.
+It’s definitely not too late to pursue your dream, even if it means going back to college at the age of 50.